Lady Margaret Hall, Oxford: Growth and development

 With a new building opening in 1894, the college expanded to 25 students.

 The land on which the college is built was formerly part of the manor of Norham that belonged to St John's College.
 The college bought the land from St John's in 1894, the other institution driving a hard bargain and requiring a development price not only on the practical building land but also on the undevelopable water meadows.
 However, this land purchase marked a change in ambition from occupying residential buildings for teaching purposes to erecting buildings befitting an educational institution.

 In 1897, members of Lady Margaret Hall founded the Lady Margaret Hall Settlement, as part of the settlement movement.
 It was a charitable initiative, originally a place for graduates from the college to live in North Lambeth where they would work with and help develop opportunities for the poor.
 Members of the college also helped found the Women's University Settlement, which continues to operate to this day, as the Blackfriars Settlement in south London.

 Before 1920, the university refused to give academic degrees to women and would not acknowledge them as full members of the university.
 (Some of these women, nicknamed the steamboat ladies, were awarded ad eundem degrees by Trinity College Dublin, between 1904 and 1907.)
 In 1920 the first women graduated from the college at the Sheldonian Theatre and the principal at the time, Henrietta Jex-Blake, was given an honorary degree.

 During the Second World War women were not permitted to fight on the front line, and thus many of the students and fellows took up other roles to aid in the war effort, becoming nurses, firefighters and ambulance drivers.
 The Fellows' Lawn was dug up and the students grew vegetables as part of the Dig for Victory campaign.

 In 1979, one hundred years after its foundation, the college began admitting men as well as women; it was the first of the women's colleges to do so, along with St. Anne's.

+Modern day

+In the autumn of 2019, Andrew Foreshew-Cain became Chaplain.
+In April 2019, he and other LGBT clergy in the Church of England started the Campaign for Equal Marriage in the Church of England, calling on the church to allow same-sex couples to be married in Church of England parishes and to stop discriminating against people in such marriages.